savbran/java-chat-app/README.md

 # java-chat-app
-A little stand-alone java application composed by two modules: ChatServer and ChatClient.
+A little stand-alone java application composed by two modules:
+- ChatServer
+- ChatClient.

+Used to learn java.net